Modern Slavery & Human Trafficking Statement 2022

 Mercury’s supply chain includes companies and/or goods from outside the EEA and UK.
 Imported goods from sources outside these territories are potentially more at risk of slavery and human trafficking issues.
 The level of management control required for these supply sources will be continually monitored in line with our procurement and compliance procedures.
 As part of our due diligence process during the supplier approval process, Mercury will review, where necessary, the controls that the suppliers have in place to mitigate against the risk of slavery and human trafficking in their organisation.

-Mercury’s sub-contracts require all its suppliers to adhere to Mercury’s standards and to be compliant with laws, regulations and social customs for the countries they operate in and with all human rights, labour and health and safety regulations.
+Mercury’s template sub-contracts require all its suppliers to adhere to Mercury’s standards and to be compliant with laws, regulations and social customs for the countries they operate in and with all human rights, labour and health and safety regulations.

 Mercury notes the high calibre of its clients and the commitments they have made to act as ethical and responsible corporate citizens across a range of issues and specifically in relation to the issues raised by the Modern Slavery Act 2015.
 Their contracts place the highest standards on Mercury in respect of these issues, obligations which we are proud to be bound to and abide by.